 We’re still working from home, so I’m strictly in a T-shirt-and-pajama-bottom capsule wardrobe these days (with the occasional button-up when I have an online class to teach).
 As you can imagine, this puts a damper on my options for SIA outfits.
 Luckily, while looking through my backlogged posts, I found this outfit.
 It’s not an exact match to this week’s inspiration, Sonia Delaunay’s “Simultaneous Dresses“, the colorful plaid is a good nod to the colors and graphic patterns in the painting, and my blue oxford shoes are a good match to the blue background as well.
 So all in all, I’m happy with it.

-Don’t forget to check Kim’s blog on Wednesday to see other outfits inspired by this painting!
+Don’t forget to check Terri’s blog on Wednesday to see other outfits inspired by this painting!

 (I was going to give this post a more pun-y title of “Fall into Spring” but decided that was too cheesy.)

 In my post on Wednesday, I tried to add some colors and floral to the outfit to make it more “springy”.
 The weather still couldn’t make up its mind though, so in the end I just said, fuck it, I’m just going to dress like it was still fall/winter.
 I’m much more of an autumn person than a spring person anyway.
 Besides, I really wanted to wear this new owl brooch and these pair of wool pants (a hand-me-down from my mom), and neither of them really screams “spring”.